Working towards true emotional freedom

 MBCT is now recommended in the guidelines of the National Institute of Clinical Excellence (NICE) as a treatment of choice for people who have suffered three or more episodes of depression.

-I have been teaching mindfulness and running groups for beginners in the last 4 years.
 My qualifications in teaching mindfulness are gained in Oxford University and recognised by the University of Massachusetts Medical School.
-I regularly teach other therapists and health professionals to use Mindfulness in clinical practise.

 I am also a qualified and experienced Yoga teacher.
 The liberating power of combining scientific knowledge about human anatomy with wisdom in our emotional and spiritual bodies has never ceased to surprise me.